Free Finite Group Actions on Rational Homology 3--Spheres: Existence of homologically trivial actions

 We will now use the information in Theorem A to make some remarks about the existence of \emph{homologically trivial} actions on rational homology $3$-spheres.

-The finite groups which can act freely on $S^3$ are now known (by the work of Perelman \cite{Lott:2007}): they are precisely the periodic groups in Hopf's list \cite{Hopf:1926}.
-For any of these groups we can obtain examples of homologically trival actions by quotients $S^3/H$, where $H$ is a central cyclic subgroup.
-Of the remaining period four groups, we first consider those which do not satisfy Milnor's $2p$-condition.
+The finite groups which can act freely on $\bS^3$ are now known (by the work of Perelman \cite{Lott:2007}): they are precisely the periodic groups in Hopf's list \cite{Hopf:1926}.
+For any of these groups we can obtain examples of homologically trival actions on quotients $\bS^3/H$, where $H$ is a central cyclic subgroup. \begin{example} Let $H$ denote the quotient of the binary dihedral group $Q(4n)$ by its unique central subgroup of order two.
+Then $H$ is dihedral of order $2n$, and has rank two if $n$ is even. \end{example}

+Of the remaining period four groups (those which do not act freely on $\bS^3$), we first consider those which do not satisfy Milnor's $2p$-condition, which requires that every subgroup of order $2p$, for $p$ prime, must be cyclic (see \cite[Corollary 1]{milnor2}).

 \begin{proposition} Let $G$ be a finite group with periodic cohomology of period four containing a non-cyclic subgroup of order $2p$, for some odd prime $p$.
-Then $G$ is a the product of a dihedral group by a cyclic group of relatively prime order.
+Then $G$ is the product of a dihedral group by a cyclic group of relatively prime order.
 Any quotient of $G$ by a central cyclic subgroup can act freely and homologically trivially on some rational homology $3$-sphere. \end{proposition} \begin{proof} This follows by checking the list of periodic groups, taking into account our period four assumption.
 A convenient reference is Wall \cite[Theorem 4.5]{Wall:2013}, which states that $G$ is an extension of a normal subgroup $G_0$ of odd order by a group $G_1$ isomorphic to one of the form $C(2^k)$, $Q(2^k)$, $T_v^*$, $O_v^*$, $SL_2(p)$ or $TL_2(p)$.
 The periods of these groups are listed in \cite[Corollary 5.6]{Wall:2013}.
 In our case, $G_0$ must be cyclic (the only odd order group with period $\leq 4$), and $G_1 = C(2^k)$ since there is an unique element of order two in the other cases.
 The action of $G_1$ on $G_0$ must be faithful to violate the $2p$ condition, and $G$ of period four implies the claimed structure for $G$.

-Since any quotient of $G$ by a central subgroup is again of the same form, the required actions arise by quotients of a free action of a binary dihedral group $Q(4n)$ on $S^3$. \end{proof}
+Since any quotient of $G$ by a central subgroup is again of the same form, the required actions arise by quotients of a free action on $\bS^3$ by products of a binary dihedral group $Q(4n)$, for $n$ odd, with a cyclic group of coprime order. \end{proof}